 Phase 3

-The engraving was done on 9 pieces of 12×12 polished marble and painted with gold paint.
+Nine pieces of 12×12 polished marble comprise this engraving.
+Hand painted with gold paint.

 Lake Charlotte